isc-projects/kea/doc/sphinx/arm/hooks.rst

 Hook libraries can have their own configuration parameters, which is convenient if the parameter applies to the whole library.
-However, sometimes it is very useful to extend certain configuration entities with additional configuration data.
+However, sometimes it is useful to extend certain configuration entities with additional configuration data.
 This is where the concept of user contexts comes in.
-A system administrator can define an arbitrary set of data and attach it to Kea structures, as long as the data are specified as a JSON map.
+A system administrator can define an arbitrary set of data and attach it to Kea structures, as long as the data is specified as a JSON map.
 In particular, it is possible to define fields that are integers, strings, boolean, lists, or maps.
 It is possible to define nested structures of arbitrary complexity.
 Kea does not use that data on